pnsaevik/effluent/docs/source/algorithm.rst

 Solving the equations
 ======================

-We choose the following variables as our primary variables.
-The differential equations are reformulated in terms of the primary variables, and the remaining variables are computed from the primary variables.
+We choose the following as our primary variables:

 ==============  =============================================================
 Variable        Description